rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 ### Nova Client Operations

-Now that you&rsquo;ve installed the nova client on a [Windows](/how-to/installing-python-novaclient-on-windows), [Linux](/how-to/installing-python-novaclient-on-linux-and-mac-os), or [Mac OS X](/how-to/installing-python-novaclient-on-linux-and-mac-os) machine, it&rsquo;s time to look at what you can do with it.
+Now that you've installed the nova client on a [Windows](/how-to/installing-python-novaclient-on-windows), [Linux](/how-to/installing-python-novaclient-on-linux-and-mac-os), or [Mac OS X](/how-to/installing-python-novaclient-on-linux-and-mac-os) machine, it's time to look at what you can do with it.

-We&rsquo;ll assume you&rsquo;ve run through the installation and the client is working with your Cloud Servers account.
+We'll assume you've run through the installation and the client is working with your Cloud Servers account.
 If not, see the previous articles in this series for installation instructions.